Introducing the Bulgari Octo Ultranero in Black DLC

 You may also enjoy these.

 Just two years after the last two-piece Slytech reissue set, Panerai has once again turned to its most desirable timepieces of the 1990s for inspiration.
-Based on timepieces made for actor Sylvester Stallone – hence the Slytech nickname – the Luminor 8 Days Set PAM786 consists of two wristwatches, including an unusual white dial Luminor with blue hour markers and hands.
+Based on timepieces made for actor Sylvester Stallone – hence the “Slytech” nickname – the Luminor 8 Days Set PAM00786 consists of two wristwatches, including an unusual white dial Luminor with blue hour markers and hands.

-While both watches in the set are 44 mm Luminor watches, each is sharply different from the other.
-The Luminor Daylight 8 Days (PAM650) is modelled on a 1996 wristwatch made for Stallone’s role in tunnel collapse film Daylight, but one that never got past the prototype stage.
+While both watches in the PAM 786 set are 44 mm Luminor models, each is sharply different from the other.
+The Luminor Daylight 8 Days (PAM00650) is modelled on a 1996 wristwatch made for Stallone’s role in tunnel collapse film Daylight, but one that never got past the prototype stage.
 Only a handful of watches were made with blue hands and markers, a feature that has been reproduced with the new Luminor Daylight 8 Days.

-The second watch in the set is the Luminor Black Seal Left-Handed 8 Days (PAM649).
-This Luminor desert (Italian for “right-hand”) has its crown on the left of the case, having been designed to be worn on the right hand.
+The second watch in the set is the Luminor Black Seal Left-Handed 8 Days (PAM00649).
+This Luminor destro (Italian for “right-hand”) has its crown on the left of the case, having been designed to be worn on the right hand.
 The steel case has been coated with diamond-like carbon (DLC), given it a black finish.

 Though both watches in the set are inspired by 20 year old timepieces, both are equipped with the modern day P.5000 movement.
 Made in-house by Panerai, the P.5000 is hand-wound with an eight day power reserve.